-Was the vehicle insured at the time of the accident?
+Was the vehicle you were driving insured at the time of the accident?

 If YES, Proposition 213 does NOT apply.
 You are entitled to a full recovery for your injuries.
 There is no limitation on the damages you may recover.

-If NO, were you the DRIVER or a PASSENGER?
+If NO, were you a PASSENGER or the DRIVER of the car?

-We understand that there may be situations in which you may not have insurance or believe mistakenly the car you are driving has insurance coverage.
-We are committed to obtaining the maximum recovery allowed under the law for injured car drivers, whether or not they own a car insurance policy
+We understand that there may be situations in which you may not have insurance or believed mistakenly that the car you were driving had insurance coverage.
+We are committed to obtaining the maximum recovery allowed under the law for injured car drivers, whether or not they own a car insurance policy.

 Finally, even if Prop.
-213 applies, a committed auto accident attorney can obtain for you every penny you are owed for your economic damages such as your property damage, medical bills, and lost wages.
+213 applies, a skilled and committed car accident attorney can obtain for you every penny you are owed for your economic damages such as your property damage, medical bills, and lost wages.

 More Articles on California Proposition 213 by Car Accident Attorney Chris Dolan

-One of California’s premier plaintiffs’ law firms, the Dolan Law Firm represents clients in car accident lawsuits and other injury and employment cases throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland, and San Rafael.
+One of California’s premier plaintiffs’ law firms, the Dolan Law Firm represents clients in car accident lawsuits and other personal injury and employment cases throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland, Los Angeles, and San Rafael.
 Learn more about our law firm.